 Take into consideration your perfect food day (breakfast through dinner plus snacks and dessert).
 Allow your caterer to combine your and your partner's tastes to create the ideal wedding meal for a diverse menu.

 If you plan on serving food from different cultures, then an elegant buffet could be a unique way to satisfy a variety of palates.

 Why not match your cookies to your décor?
 The wedding cookies shown above were "printed" with a toile pattern that was beloved by the bride.
 Another idea is to stack the dessert table with cookies frosted with your monogram or shaped like the numerals of your wedding date ("6," "20," "17") for a personal touch.

 Remember the Locations

-Pay homage to the state you fell in love in by incorporating it into your décor or food.
-We love how these tropical-inspired Florida-shaped cookies lend a punch of whimsy.
-If your state has a slogan (for instance, "Virginia Is For Lovers"), then that could serve as a source of inspiration, too.
-A couple that met in Virginia could weave LOVE signs throughout their reception décor.
+Pay homage to the state where you fell in love by incorporating it into your décor or food.
+We love how these tropical-inspired, Florida-shaped cookies lend a touch of whimsy.
+If your state has a slogan (for instance, "Virginia Is For Lovers"), then that could also serve as a source of inspiration.
+For example, a couple that met in Virginia could weave LOVE signs throughout their reception décor.

 Don't Forget a Map

 If you’re having a destination wedding or have a lot of guests coming from out of town, including a map of the area your wedding will be in with your invitations—after all, they’ll be spending the whole weekend there!